Selling Art on the Internet: 3 Things You MUST Have to Sell Art on the Web

 Ultimately, you have two choices.
 If you have the technical know-how, or you’re willing to learn, you can build your own website.
 You could also set up your own art blog, if that’s what you want to do.

-The other option is to pay someone to set up a website for you, or pay to join an online art gallery that has all the features you need.
+The other option is to pay for your own website.
+That means finding someone to set up a website for you or signing up for a pre-made artist website that has all the features you need.

 Whichever solution you choose for your website, you shouldn’t stop there—learning about the web, getting involved with social networks, and trying new things online will always give you the upper hand when it comes to selling your art on the internet.